xrdocs/cloud-scale-networking/_tutorials/2018-07-12-security-acl-on-ncs5500-part1.md

 Counters being a precious resource on DNX chipset, the permit entries are not counted by default.

-It's possible to change this behavior and enable the statistics on the permit entries via a specific hw-module profile.
+It's possible to change this behavior and enable the statistics on the permit entries in ingress via a specific hw-module profile.
 As often with hardware profiles, it requires a reload of the chassis or at least the line cards where the features will be used.

+This feature is particularly useful if you use ABF and needs to track the flows handled by each ACE.

+Note: this profile will not activate counters for egress permits.

 <div class="highlighter-rouge">
 <pre class="highlight">